wp-plugins/dmsguestbook/readme.txt

 * Gravatar function
 * Multiple guestbooks (NEW in 1.13.0)
 * Define a selectbox and fill this with your own data (NEW in 1.14.0)
-* SuperGuestbook: One guestbook can have more than one language (NEW in 1.17.0)
+* Super Guestbook: One guestbook can have more than one languages (NEW in 1.17.0)

 Enjoy it :-)